Basilica: Basilica of Maxentius

 The 4th century Basilica of Maxentius, begun by Maxentius between 306 and 312 and according to Aurelius Victor's De Caesaribus completed by Constantine I, was an innovation.
-Earlier basilicas had mostly had wooden roofs, but this basilica dispensed with timber trusses and used instead cross-vaults made from Roman bricks and concrete to create one of the ancient world's largest covered spaces: 80 m long, 25 m wide, and 35 m high.
+Earlier basilicas mostly had wooden roofs, but this basilica dispensed with timber trusses and used instead cross-vaults made from Roman bricks and concrete to create one of the ancient world's largest covered spaces: 80 m long, 25 m wide, and 35 m high.
 The vertices of the cross-vaults, the largest Roman examples, were 35 m.
 The vault was supported on marble monolithic columns 14.5 m tall.
 The foundations are as much as 8 m deep.
 The vault was supported by brick latticework ribs (bipedalis) forming lattice ribbing, an early form of rib vault, and distributing the load evenly across the vault's span.
 Similar brick ribs were employed at the Baths of Maxentius on the Palatine Hill, where they supported walls on top of the vault.
 Also known as the Basilica Constantiniana or Basilica Nova, it chanced to be the last civic basilica built in Rome.

 Inside the basilica the central nave was accessed by five doors opening from an entrance hall on the eastern side and terminated in an apse at the western end.
 Another, shallower apse with niches for statues was added to the centre of the north wall in a second campaign of building, while the western apse housed a colossal acrolithic statue of the emperor Constantine enthroned.
 Fragments of this statue are now in the courtyard of the Palazzo dei Conservatori on the Capitoline Hill, part of the Capitoline Museums.
 Opposite the northern apse on the southern wall, another monumental entrance was added and elaborated with a portico of porphyry columns.
 One of the remaining marble interior columns was removed in 1613 by Pope Paul V and set up as an honorific column outside Santa Maria Maggiore.